serpapi/serpapi-ruby/README.md

 This API allows retrieving previous search results.
 To fetch earlier results from the search_id.

-First, you need to run a search and save the search id.
+First, you need to run a search and save the search ID.

 ```ruby
 require 'serpapi'